 Students expect greater choice.
 In our benchmarking work, we’ve discovered that students are looking for smaller communities; they also want more private spaces and public spaces that can be used for many different kinds of social activities.
 They are very interested in what some call “interest-based living” around themes or programs or identities, and they have very specific dietary needs and expectations.
 At the same time, they love our sense of tradition—like Friday teas—and want to hold on to those things.

-How is the Residential Experience Task Force you are leading addressing these expectations?
+How is the Residential Experience Working Group you are leading addressing these expectations?

 We’re still in the early stages, but we’re considering a number of things, like ways to better engage faculty and staff in the house culture, which is something students want more of.
 We’re also looking at the dining experience and the possibility of having more flexible dining hours and student meal plans, for example, to accommodate students’ schedules—along with doing more to locally source food and ensure that our entire residential model lives up to our commitment to sustainability.

 Students have a remarkable sense of community engagement that I find truly inspiring.
 Students are here to learn, but they are also here for the life experience.
 They want to put their knowledge to good use in the world, and I have the privilege every day of thinking intellectually about ways to connect the work students do in the classroom to the work they imagine doing beyond Smith.